Wacom: Technology

 The tablets use electromagnetic resonance (EMR) technology, a type of faint radio signal.
 Magnetic waves are emitted from the tablet, which are then transmitted to the pen and stored.
 When the pen is released, the waves are sent back to the tablet, which uses it to determine the pen's position; this avoids the usage of separate batteries in the pen.
 The pen also contains a movable tip, which allows determining the pressure applied to the tablet.

+Recognition

+At the 53rd Annie Awards in February 2026, Wacom received the Ub Iwerks Award, which recognises technical advances with a lasting effect on animation, for the adoption of its pen technology in animation production.

 Criticism

-The company has received criticism for collection of user data, which Wacom says is "for quality assurance and development purposes," where the data is anonymized.
+The company has received criticism for collection of user data, which Wacom says is "for quality assurance and development purposes", where the data is anonymized.

 In early 2024, the company was criticised by artists for using AI-generated images in its advertising material.
-The company replied in a post on their blogs on January 9, stating that "using AI-Generated images in these assets was not their intent.
+The company replied in a post on its blogs on January 9, stating that "using AI generated images in these assets was not our intent" and that the images came from a third-party vendor.